BLOG

 Product expansion is similar to diversification, but rather than broadening your efforts to target a different market, you add features to your existing product to increase your market share.

-The strategy is more straightforward than diversification or market penetration because you can leverage your existing knowledge and clients.
+The strategy is more clear than diversification or market penetration because you can use your existing knowledge and clients.
 For example, you can send a survey to your current clients asking for their input on new features.
 You already have researched your market and its needs.
 So, if you choose this method, you can pursue it with fewer resources than the above two methods.

 Acquisition